melvingaye/simple-server/README.md

 <details>
 <summary>6.
 Setup CI/CD</summary>

-I. Add the following directory in the root of the project `.github/workflows`
+I. Create a develop branch and set it as the [default branch](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-branches-in-your-repository/changing-the-default-branch) instead of main.

 II.
+Add [branch protection](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/managing-a-branch-protection-rule) for develop and main.

+On github on the repo top navigation, Click "Settings" at the top.
+On the left menu under "Code and automation" click "Branches".
+On the page that shows, there should be an "Add Rule" button, click that.
+Under the possible configurations there are two that will need to be enabled, others can be enabled at your own discretion.

+Enable "Require a pull request before merging" and "Dismiss stale pull request approvals when new commits are pushed" in the same section.
+Then enable "Require status checks to pass before merging" a search box should appear.
+Search for the names of the jobs created in the .yml files of the workflow actions.
+For example one step name from the develop.yml is "lint", add that to the check.
+Lastly enable "Include administrators" to prevent admins from accidental merges.
+Add another rule with the same settings but the branch name should be main.

+On github on the repo top navigation, Click "Settings" at the top.
+Scroll down till you see "Pull Requests" make sure the only one that is selected is "Allow squash merging" unselect the other options if they are selected.

+III.
+Add the following directory in the root of the project `.github/workflows`

+IV.
 Add `develop.yml` in the workflows directory.
 Configure develop to lint and run possible tests [Actions Docs](https://docs.github.com/en/actions).

 1. Add actions for merges to main, and pr against develop (add branch protection for main)
 2. Put develop merge into main on a schedule (once code coverage is setup)